 Regular guests find the combination of the view, the company and a good meal irresistible, and many return bearing additions to the now famous Wineport collections (nauticalia, cats)...

-Head chef Cathal Moran offers well-balanced seasonal menus which are quite international in tone but based on Quality Assured and local ingredients including game in season (Dromoland Estate, Co Clare), beef from the Tormey family's Westmeath farm, Slaney Valley lamb, pork from Athlone butcher Horan's, mushrooms from Reilly Mushrooms in Glasson, and home-grown salads and herbs.
+Head chef Oisin Coyle joined the team in October 2014 and his menus follow the house philosophy of showcasing local ingredients and artisan suppliers in a fresh modern Irish cuisine.
+Well-balanced seasonal menus have an international tone but they are based on Quality Assured and local ingredients which may include game in season (Dromoland Estate, Co Clare), beef from the Tormey family's Westmeath farm, Slaney Valley lamb, pork from Athlone butcher Horan's, mushrooms from Reilly Mushrooms in Glasson, and home-grown salads and herbs.

 Creative vegetarian dishes make tempting mainstream choices and the use of vegetables in garnishes and side dishes is also imaginative - and the children's menu offers a very good compromise between what children think they want and proper adult menus, including dishes like organic smoked salmon penne pasta and mini fillet steak & pepper sauce alongside buttery corn on the cob and crispy goujons of chicken.